AKM Fazlul Haque Milon

-AKM Fazlul Haque Milon is a Bangladesh Nationalist Party politician and the former Member of Parliament of Gazipur-3.
+AKM Fazlul Haque Milon is a Bangladesh Nationalist Party politician and a former member of parliament for Gazipur-3.

 Career

-Milon is a former President of Jatiyatabadi Chhatra Dal.
+Milon is a former president of the Jatiyatabadi Chhatra Dal.

 Milon contested the June 1996 Bangladeshi general election from Gazipur-3 as a Bangladesh Nationalist Party candidate and lost.
-He had received 30,834 votes while the winner, Akhtaruzzaman of Awami League received 35,502 votes.
+He received 30,834 votes while the winner, Akhtaruzzaman of the Awami League, received 35,502 votes.

 Milon was elected to parliament from Gazipur-3 as a Bangladesh Nationalist Party candidate in 2001.
-He had received 58,518 votes while his nearest rival, Akhtaruzzaman of Awami League, had received 58,133 votes.
-He was the only candidate from Bangladesh Nationalist Party to be elected from Gazipur District in the 8 parliamentary election.
-He was the General Secretary of Swechchhasebak Dal and Gazipur District unit of Bangladesh Nationalist Party.
-He received a plot in Dhaka from the government along 104 members of parliament from the Bangladesh Nationalist Party and Bangladesh Jamaat-e-Islami.
+He received 58,518 votes while his nearest rival, Akhtaruzzaman of the Awami League, received 58,133 votes.
+He was the only candidate from Bangladesh Nationalist Party to be elected from Gazipur District in the 8th parliamentary election.
+He was the general secretary of the Swechchhasebak Dal and the Gazipur District unit of Bangladesh Nationalist Party.
+He received a plot of land in Dhaka from the government along with 104 members of parliament from the Bangladesh Nationalist Party and Bangladesh Jamaat-e-Islami.

-In September 2007, Milon was arrested from Gulshan by Rapid Action Battalion.
-Rapid Action Battalion additional director general Gulzar Uddin Ahmed reported that Milon was held under Emergency Power Rules and was handed over to Ramna Police station.
+In September 2007, Milon was arrested from Gulshan by the Rapid Action Battalion (RAB).
+RAB Additional Director General Gulzar Uddin Ahmed reported that Milon was held under emergency power rules and was handed over to Ramna Police Station.
 He was charged with embezzling metal sheets meant for relief.
-His Mitsubishi Pajero was also seized by Rapid Action Battalion.
+His Mitsubishi Pajero was also seized by the RAB.
 He was sentenced to prison by Dhaka metropolitan magistrate ABM Abdul Fattah.
 The Anti Corruption Commission placed him on a list of 80 suspected corrupt politicians.

 Milon was nominated to contest the 2008 Bangladeshi general election from Gazipur-5 as a Bangladesh Nationalist Party candidate.
-He lost the election with 74,899 votes while the winner, Meher Afroz of Awami League, received 125,903 votes.
+He lost the election with 74,899 votes while the winner, Meher Afroz of the Awami League, received 125,903 votes.